yasutakatou/IMS/README.md

 NG [message] test message [date] 2021/05/02 17:54:05
 ```

-note) In this mode, the name of the person who responded will also be displayed.
+note) In this mode, the name of the person who resolve will also be displayed.

 # license